Spicy & Tangy Jhal Muri is a popular street food of Kolkata made using puffed rice. The pungent taste of raw mustard oil makes it quite unique.

 And there is one snack that’s everyone’s favorite in my home which is very popular in Kolkata is Jhal Muri.
 Have you tried it yet?

 This Bengali snack can be found in every street corner of Kolkata and you’ll find people flocking to the nearest cart to get their hands on a cone full of this delicious snack.

 Jhal means spices and Muri means puffed rice, this recipe is really simple to make.
 As the name suggests it’s a simple mix of puffed rice or murmura with spices that once mixed, turns into something magical

 To retain all the crunchiness of this famous snack, it’s important that you mix the jhalmudi quickly and serve it immediately.
 This snack, unlike most other snacks, is not deep-fried, making it much more nutritious and a healthier choice.

 It’s also really light on the stomach and hence perfect as a tea time snack or accompaniment with your chai.
 You could try this at a kid’s party or even for a get together with friends.

 A great dish to get creative with, this snack can also be served in the traditional thonga or paper cone that’s really simple to give a feel of the authentic Kolkata snack.

-You can also tailor the recipe to meet your personal preference, by adding a little more spice or any other flavour that you prefer.
+You can also tailor the recipe to meet your personal preference, by adding a little more spice or any other flavor that you prefer.

-Jhal Muri was sold by Bihari Migrants on the street of Kolkata during the world war II to the soldiers.
+It was sold by Bihari Migrants on the street of Kolkata during the World War II to the soldiers.

-British chef Angus Denoon has been selling jhal muri on the streets of London for almost a decade.
+British chef Angus Denoon has been selling it on the streets of London for almost a decade.
 He tasted this deliciousness on the streets of Kolkata and fell in love with this humble dish.